Inter-bot Communication / Delegation

 The first thing you need to do is create three bots: one "master" bot (the one that will delegate questions to other bots), and two "slave" bots (the ones who get asked questions by the master).

-Head to the admin interface and create three bots names master, sub1 and sub2 respectively, all based on the "empty bot" template.
+Head to the admin interface and create three bots names master

-• Leave master bot empty for now.
+bot empty for now. - In the

-• In the sub2 bot, do the same thing for another domain.
+bot, do the same thing for another domain.

-For example, sub1 could answer questions about Human Resources, while sub2 could answer questions related to IT Operations.
+could answer questions about Human Resources, while sub2

 At this point, you should have three bots.
 Master doesn't do anything, while sub1 and sub2 can answer questions about HR and IT Operations respectively when you talk to them individually.